Divorce Decree Invalid

 Seeking Legal Guidance

-Dealing with a divorce decree you believe contains errors or was obtained without your knowledge can be a stressful and overwhelming experience.
+Filing for divorce and unsure whether or not the final decree of the divorce case can be changed?
+Dealing with a divorce decree you believe contains errors or was obtained without your knowledge can be stressful and overwhelming.
 It’s important to remember that you don’t have to face this challenge alone.
-At Smith Family Law, our compassionate and experienced attorneys are here to help you through this complex legal issue and protect your rights.
+At Smith & Bledsoe Family Law, our compassionate and experienced Austin divorce attorneys can help you through this complex legal issue and protect your rights.

-If you believe your divorce decree should be vacated or modified or have questions about your legal options, we encourage you to contact us online or call our office at 512-648-5487 to schedule a consultation.
-During your consultation, we’ll listen to your story, assess your case, and provide personalized guidance on the best path forward.
-Whether you need to file a motion to vacate the judgment, appeal the decision, or negotiate a new settlement, we’ll be by your side every step.
+If you believe your divorce decree should be vacated or modified or have questions about your legal options, contact us online or call our office at (512) 277-3166 to schedule a consultation.
+During your consultation, our team will listen to your story, assess your case, and provide personalized guidance.
+Whether filing a motion to vacate the judgment, appealing the decision, or negotiating a new settlement, our firm is by your side.

 Contact Us